Soccer is the most popular sport in the world. There are an estimated 3.5 to 4 billion fans worldwide. Soccer has origins dating back 2,000 years!

 - Kicking technique: passing, shooting, crossing.

 The modern game has a global following.
 People from all over the world follow the club and international tournaments.

 There are hundreds of professional leagues worldwide but some are far more popular than others.
 The most popular leagues contain the biggest franchises and are contested by the best players in the world.
-Some of the most beloved leagues in the world currently are:

 - English Premier League (England)